 The Digital Revolution was a great leap forward in technology, setting the stage for an overhaul in the way music is distributed in the modern day.
 It was a monumental levelling of the playing field that should have greatly stimulated the art and the industry, allowing independent artists and labels to distribute their music worldwide for virtually no cost.

 But like all disruptive innovations it threatened the established industry, the ones that make their money by controlling the means of distribution, and so the establishment naturally fought back; the music industry threw all its weight behind streaming, a practice which benefits corporate giants over independent artists.
+Streaming cripples new music.
 You ever wonder where your Spotify subscription fee goes to, considering artists only get £0.002 per stream?
 It goes to the big 3 record labels (Sony, Warner, Universal) to pay for the privilege of having their back catalogues on the service.
-Spotify serves the big 3 at the expense of new and independent artists.
+Spotify serves the big 3 at the expense of new and independent artists, because the big 3 don't care about new music, they have monumental back catalogues and they are happy to sit back and earn off those.
+Catalogue music has overtaken new music in the amount of money it makes, first overtaking it in 2016 and in 2026 outstripping it for 75% of the market share.
+So when they tell you streaming isn't harming the music industry, it's actually growing, just remember that growth is focused on old music not new, making more money for the establishment, not supporting new musicians and labels.

-This general pattern is one which repeats throughout history, described as 'dialectical materialism', a constant battle of new technology undercutting the establishment which then uses its power to reign it in.
+This general pattern is one which repeats throughout history, described as 'dialectical materialism', it is a constant battle whereby new technology undercuts the establishment which then uses its power to reign it in.

 But while material progress will be repressed, it cannot be stopped.

-Off with their Records advocates business models for the modern age.
+Off with their Records advocates business models for the modern age, models that work for new artists and labels.
 We practice a limited streaming policy, catering specifically to that experience, while advocating the production of 'digibundles', musical works designed for download, taking advantage of everything digital distribution has to offer, including vastly expanded potential for supporting artwork and direct, low cost sales.
-That £12 a month could be going straight to the artists that you listen to rather than to multi-billion-dollar corporations.
+That £12 a month Spotify subscription could be going straight to the artists that you listen to rather than to multi-billion-dollar corporations.
 I believe digibundles are the future, not only for the music industry but many other mediums including video, games and other hitherto-unformed artistic expressions.

 Off with their Records is not a standard record label; there are plenty of those around and I wouldn't waste my time doing anything somebody else is already doing.
-We intend only to be an unwavering pillar of integrity standing tall against the storm, exemplifying and innovating the way an independent label could be run in the digital age..
+We intend only to exemplify and innovate the way an independent label could be run in the digital age..

 Off with their Records is based in Norwich, UK, and was conceived in 2016 by Ryan Williamson.
 Our first digibundle was released on April 17, 2017.